the-turing-way/the-turing-way/book/website/collaboration/ambassador-schemes/ambassador-schemes-establish.md

 It is also important to archive the materials created for the scheme.
 This will include the process documentation used to run the scheme and also outputs developed by the ambassadors.
-It is best practice to make these resources openly available by depositing them in a FAIR manner using an [open repository such as Zenodo] {ref}`Steps for Making Research Objects Citable <cm-citable-steps>`
+It is best practice to make these resources openly available by depositing them in a FAIR manner using an [open repository such as Zenodo] {ref}`Steps for Making Research Objects Citable <cm-citable-steps>`.
 This ensures that others who might want to run similar schemes can access them and also all of the outputs, as well as providing a citable output for you and the ambassadors so that you get credit for the work that you have all done.